baleboy/vr-puzzler/README.md

    * Install [iTween](http://www.pixelplacement.com/itween/index.php) from the Unity Asset Store
    * Build for your chosen target

+Tested with:
-*Tested with Unity 5.5f and iOS 10 on an iPhone 6s* *Tested with Unity 5.5.1f1 (automatically upgrade scripts/assemblies using old APIs) on Windows 10 and Android 6.0.1 on a Xiaomi 5*
+  * Unity 5.5f and iOS 10 on an iPhone 6s
+  * Unity 5.5.1f1 (automatically upgrade scripts/assemblies using old APIs) on Windows 10 and Android 6.0.1 on a Xiaomi 5

 ## License